Detailed C.V.

 sciences, humanities, economics, and law;

-- Operating systems: Windows (3.0 - XP); Macintosh (7.x - 10.x);
+- Operating systems: Windows (3.0 - XP); Macintosh (7.x - 10.x); Unix/Linux (various flavors, i.e.,

-Unix/Linux (various flavors, i.e., AIX, HP-UX, Solaris; recently FreeBSD, Red Hat Linux); CMS; VMS; a few other extinct flavors
+AIX, HP-UX, Solaris; recently FreeBSD, Red Hat Linux); CMS; VMS; a few other extinct flavors

 - Database technologies: MySQL, Access, Filemaker and others

-- Complex data structures & classification schemes
+- Complex data structures & classification schemes, including MARC

 - XML; e.g., NLM's XML standards for publication; EAD (Encoded Archival Description)